MajorZiploc/tooling_notes/art/blender/notes.md

   while mouse on viewport - press i to insert keyframe then delete that new keyframe with 'delete' while mouse in Timline

+# Animation Tips
+in Timeline or Dope_Sheet: use Auto_Keyring button to insert any keyframe automatically
+  NOTE: make sure to turn it off when your done

+Graph_Editor is amazing for editing multiple frames for a give transformation with ease

 # Outliner

 top level CRUD everything in your .blend file